CSCfi/annif-utils/Annif_on_Puhti.md

 ## (Optionally) upload trained models on Puhti to Allas

-Allas is CSC's objects storage environment.
+Allas is a objects storage environment at CSC.
 One can upload `annif_projects` to allas and can later be deployed as a web application , e.g., on Rahti/cPouta. `annif_projects` folder should include a data folder with trained projects and vocabs,  a configuration file with  projects and their backends stored inside projects.cfg file and optionally a mauidata folder.

 ```
 module load allas